Post Upgrade Tasks

 - Amazon S3 executor - Object property on the Tasks tab

-After you upgrade to version 5.6.0 or later, review the bucket property in Amazon S3 stages to ensure that the property defines the bucket name only.
+After you upgrade to version 5.6.0 or later, review the bucket property in these stages to ensure that the property defines the bucket name only.
 Modify the properties as needed to define only the bucket name in the bucket property and to define the path in the remaining properties.

 - Bucket: